-(c) One-fourth of moneys paid under ORS 656.206, 656.214 and 656.236; or

-(d) One-fourth of the net proceeds paid to the worker in a disputed claim settlement under ORS 656.289 (4).

-(4) Notwithstanding any other provision of this section, when withholding is only for arrearages assigned to this or another state, the Department of Justice may set a lesser amount to be withheld if the obligor demonstrates the withholding is prejudicial to the obligor's ability to provide for a child the obligor has a duty to support.
-[Amended by 1967 c.468 \$1; 1989 c.520 \$2; 1991 c.758 \$3; 1993 c.48 \$1; 1993 c.798 \$22; 1995 c.272 \$2; 2001 c.455 \$26; 2003 c.73 \$70]
+- (c) One-half of moneys paid under ORS 656.206, 656.214 and 656.236; or - (d) One-half of the net proceeds paid to the worker in a disputed claim settlement under ORS 656.289 (4). - (4) Notwithstanding any other provision of this section, when withholding is only for arrearages assigned to this or another state, the Department of Justice may set a lesser amount to be withheld if the obligor demonstrates the withholding is prejudicial to the obligor's ability to provide for a child the obligor has a duty to support.
+[Amended by 1967 c.468 \$1; 1989 c.520 \$2; 1991 c.758 \$3; 1993 c.48 \$1; 1993 c.798 \$22; 1995 c.272 \$2; 2001 c.455 \$26; 2003 c.73 \$70; 2011 c.317 \$2]

-656.236 Compromise and release of claim matters except for medical benefits; approval by Administrative Law Judge or board; approval by director for certain reserve reimbursements; restriction on charging costs to workers; restriction on joinder as parties for responsibility determinations.
+656.236 Compromise and release of claim matters except for medical benefits; approval by Administrative Law Judge or board; approval by director for certain reserve reimbursements; striction on charging costs to workers; restriction on joinder as parties for responsibility determinations.
 (1)(a) The parties to a claim, by agreement, may make such disposition of any or all matters regarding a claim, except for medical services, as the parties consider reasonable, subject to such terms and conditions as the Workers' Compensation Board may prescribe.
 For the purposes of this section, "matters regarding a claim" includes the disposition of a beneficiary's independent claim for compensation under this chapter.
 Unless otherwise specified, a disposition resolves all matters and all rights to compensation, attorney fees and penalties potentially arising out of claims, except medical services, regardless of the conditions stated in the agreement.
 Each disposition shall be filed with the board for approval by the Administrative Law Judge who mediated the agreement or by the board.
 If the worker is not represented by an attorney, the worker may, at the worker's request, personally appear before the board.
 Submission of a disposition shall stay all other proceedings and payment obligations, except for medical services, on that claim.
 The disposition shall be approved in a final order unless:

-(A) The Administrative Law Judge who mediated the agreement or the board finds the proposed disposition is unreasonable as a matter of law;

-(B) The Administrative Law Judge who mediated the agreement or the board finds the proposed disposition is the result of an intentional misrepresentation of material fact; or

-(C) Within 30 days of submitting the disposition for approval, the worker, the insurer or self-insured employer requests the Administrative Law Judge who mediated the agreement or the board to disapprove the disposition.
+- (A) The Administrative Law Judge who mediated the agreement or the board finds the proposed disposition is unreasonable as a matter of law; - (B) The Administrative Law Judge who mediated the agreement or the board finds the proposed disposition is the result of an intentional misrepresentation of material fact; or - (C) Within 30 days of submitting the disposition for approval, the worker, the insurer